yalovek/bemhint-plugin-check-file-entity/README.md

 # [BEM hint](https://github.com/bem/bemhint) plugin for checking file entity

 This plugin checks the BEM entity in the file.
-At this moment it can check only css abd stylus files.
+At this moment it can check only css, stylus and less files.

 ## For example